Advertise with Us!

 Once you study something, try to do a project related to it.
 Projects help in strengthening the concepts that have been learned.
 Also, they are good from the perspective of making a resume.

 In this article, we saw an approach to learning programming.
 This is how I learnt to code:) Since you are reading this article, I presume that you are serious about learning programming, which is a good thing!
 Hope you found this article to be helpful.
 All the best for your journey of learning!
-Feel free to ask me your questions/doubts in comments.
+Feel free to ask me your questions/doubts in the comments.